goderich/dissertation/dissertation.md

 #### Matu'aw consonant inventory

-Matu'aw is spoken in two tribal villages in Miaoli county, Tai'an township, Ta-hsing village (苗栗縣泰安鄉大興村).
+Matu'aw is spoken in two tribal villages in Ta-hsing village, Tai'an township, Miaoli county (苗栗縣泰安鄉大興村).
 The consonant inventory of Matu'aw is characterized by the lack of both \<c\> /t͡s/ and /q/ phonemes, just like its neighbouring S'uli dialect.
 It is shown in full in @tbl:matuaw-consonants.

 \begin{table}[h]
 \centering
 \caption{Matu'aw Atayal consonant inventory}
 \label{tbl:matuaw-consonants}
-\begin{tabular}{ l l l l l } \hline p     & t        & k      &       & ' [ʔ] \\
+\begin{tabular}{ l l l l l } \hline p     & t        & k      &       & ʔ     \\
 b [β] &          & g [ɣ]  &       &       \\
       & s        & x      & h [ħ] &       \\
 m     & n        & ŋ      &       &       \\